 I never really worried or thought much about cancer … until my sister was diagnosed with breast cancer at the age of 28.
 At the time, I was 21 years old, naive, in college, worried about what plans I had for the weekend, and didn’t really grasp what that meant.
 More than 15 years later, my sister is gone, my mom is gone (ovarian cancer), and although I am a BRCA mutation uninformed negative, I underwent a prophylactic bilateral mastectomy and started the breast reconstruction process on January 22, 2013.
 I said NOPE to breast cancer.

-For a recap of why I made this decision and my thoughts on Angelina Jolie’s choice, see For those of you just joining us.
+For a recap of why I made this decision, see For those of you just joining us.

 So who am I?